The Day After Thanksgiving Sandwich

 I look forward to this day every year.
 I only get to have this sandwich once a year, because I only have the ingredients once a year.
 Yes, I could go out and purchase them at other times, and I could make the whole thing so I could have the leftovers at other times of the year, but it wouldn’t be the same.
 No, it just wouldn’t be the same.

-This year, since it was only the two of us, I got two turkey thighs, and made Stuffed Turkey Thighs.
+This year, since it was only the two of us, I got two turkey thighs and made Stuffed Turkey Thighs.
 They were large enough so we could split one last night, and have the other one today, for The Sandwich.
-I also made Cranberry Orange Ginger Cream Cheese Salad Ring, and I used stuffing I had left over the in freezer (Yes, you can save left over dressing in the freezer).
+I also made Cranberry Orange Ginger Cream Cheese Salad Ring, and I used stuffing I had left over the in the freezer (Yes, you can save leftover dressing in the freezer).

 Warning!
 This sandwich is messy, and best eaten over the kitchen sink!